MicrosoftDocs/win32/desktop-src/medfound/how-to-play-a-sequence-of-files.md

 ---
-Description: 'This topic describes how to play a sequence of audio/video files using MFPlay.' ms.assetid: 'ee16eaa3-0506-4444-b139-f8a8498d6597'
+Description: This topic describes how to play a sequence of audio/video files using MFPlay. ms.assetid: ee16eaa3-0506-4444-b139-f8a8498d6597
-title: How to Play a Sequence of Files
+title: How to Play a Sequence of Files ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # How to Play a Sequence of Files